Fermat near misses and the integral Hilbert Property: Introduction

 By definition $-K_X \cap C$ is a finite scheme of degree $2$; our hypotheses in Theorem~\ref{thm:dP} require this to be irreducible and have a real point.
 This is fairly natural to impose, otherwise the conic has only finitely integral points (see Lemma \ref{lem:pointsatinftyconic}).
 More philosophically, real conditions are frequently required in the study of integral points on varieties.
 Our condition implies that $D(\R) \neq \emptyset$; this condition is necessary for the result to hold.
 For example, for the equation

 there are clearly only finitely many integral solutions.
 In this case the relevant boundary divisor $x^4 + y^4 + w^2 = 0$ has no real point.
-The technical unramified condition is fairly mild as it holds for all but finitely many conics (see Lemma \ref{lem:meet_D_unramified}).
+The technical unramified condition is fairly mild as it holds for all but finitely many conics (see Lemma \ref{lem:meet_D_unramified}); in fact it is so rare that it is automatically satisfied in the situation of Theorem \ref{thm:Fermat} (see Lemma \ref{lem:Fermat}).

 We have an analogous result for cubic surfaces.
 Recall that any conic bundle on a smooth cubic surface arises via taking the residual intersections of the family of planes through a fixed line.

 \begin{theorem} Let $X$ be a smooth cubic surface over $\Q$ and $D \subset X$ be a smooth hyperplane section.
 Let $\mathcal{X}$ be a projective model for $X$ over $\Z$ and $\mathcal{D}$ the closure of $D$ in $\mathcal{X}$.